IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumegroup.md

     Run the `kubectl describe volumegroup <vg_name>` command.

-    **Note:** This command to verify which PVCs are in the volume group.
+    This command lists which PVCs are in the volume group, within the `status.pvcList` section.

-    See the `status.state` section to see the state of the volume group and volumes within it.

-    -   **Primary** Indicates that the source volume is the primary volume.
-    -   **Secondary** Indicates that the source volume is the secondary volume.
-    -   **Unknown** Indicates that the driver does not recognize the replication state.
+ **Assigning a PVC to a volume group**

+To assign a PVC to a specific volume group add a label within the PVC, matching the selector of the volume group.

+**Note:** PVCs that belong to a volume group must first be removed from the assigned volume group in order to be deleted.